 - ¼ teaspoon salt, or to taste

 - ½ to 1 tablespoon fancy molasses, depending on how sweet you like things

 - The day you are ready to make the boiled beans, remove beans from water.
 I like to give them another rinse with fresh, cold water.
 Drain.

-- Bring to a simmer, reduce heat to medium so you have a medium (not roaring) simmer with cover ajar and cook for about 60 to 75 minutes or until beans have mostly softened (they were done to my likeness at 60 minutes).
+- Cover (with lid slightly ajar) and cook for about 60 to 75 minutes or until beans have mostly softened (they were done to my likeness at 60 minutes).
 Remove whole onion.

 - After beans have mostly softened, add remaining chopped onion, celery, carrots, turnip and ½ teaspoon of black pepper.
 At this point you can sprinkle the vegetables with a pinch or so of salt (about ¼ teaspoon if you like).

 - Add another 1 to 2 cups of water.
 Bring up to a simmer again (the temperature will drop when you add water) and cook another 25 to 30 minutes or until the beans are cooked through and the veggies are tender.